classdojo/poolparty.js/README.md

 ### Object Pooling & Recycling [![Alt ci](https://travis-ci.org/classdojo/poolparty.js.png)](https://travis-ci.org/classdojo/poolparty.js)

-Pool Party was created to reduce the overhead of creating items that are expensive to create, such as DOM elements from a compiled template, views, etc. It's used in [paperclip.js](/classdojo/paperclip.js), and [mojo.js](/classdojo/mojo.js).
+Pool Party was created to reduce the overhead of creating expensive objects, such as DOM elements from a compiled template, views, etc. It's used in [paperclip.js](/classdojo/paperclip.js), and [mojo.js](/classdojo/mojo.js).

 First create an object that you want to add to the pool party: